kaqu/mitm_mock/README.md

 # Quick setup

-To work with proxy you need to provide config in config.yaml
+To work with proxy you need to provide config in config.yaml and modify mitmproxy.pac to provide hosts that will be passed through proxy.

 **Python 3 required**